zaiisao/Documentation/en/Audio Broadcast/start_live_audio_mac.md

  <div class="alert note">If your project has enabled the app certificate, ensure that you provide a token.</div>

 - `uid`: ID of the local user that is an integer and should be unique.
 If you set `uid` as `0`,  the SDK assigns a user ID for the local user and returns it in the `joinSuccessBlock` callback.

+ <div class="alert note">Once the user joins the channel, the user subscribes to the audio streams of all the other users in the channel by default, giving rise to usage and billing calculation.
+If you do not want to subscribe to a specified stream or all remote streams, call the <tt>mute</tt> methods accordingly.</div>

 - `joinSuccessBlock`: Returns that the user joins the specified channel.
 It is same as `didJoinChannel`.
 We recommend setting `joinSuccessBlock` as `nil`, so that the SDK can trigger the `didJoinChannel` callback.

 For more details on the parameter settings, see [joinChannelByToken](https://docs.agora.io/en/Audio%20Broadcast/API%20Reference/oc/Classes/AgoraRtcEngineKit.html#//api/name/joinChannelByToken:channelId:info:uid:joinSuccess:).